 Why is that important?
-If they’re supplying frozen meals, you’ll likely find that they contain additives, preservatives, and even high amounts of salt and sugar.
+The frozen meals supplied by a lot of the big companies contain unnecessary additives, preservatives, and even high amounts of salt and sugar.

 Another way to get started that I like to recommend to my members and clients is to simply add more veggies to your meals.